Nishaldevadiga/OPSCIDENT/README.md

-# Intelligent Incident Report Analyzer with AI
+# Opscident - Intelligent Incident Report Analyzer with AI

 An AI-powered full-stack insurance claims platform.
 Customers submit claims with photo/video evidence; the AI automatically analyses damage and approves or rejects in real time.
 Agents handle edge cases and monitor performance via an analytics dashboard.